chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Require MFA to Microsoft Azure Management
  * Require MFA to Microsoft Graph PowerShell and Graph Explorer
  * Require MFA for privileged role members
+ * Require compliant or trusted device for office 365
+ * Require MFA from non trusted location

 ## Identity Protection
  * Block all users when user risk is high